-Fig. \ref{fig:chi_squared_Nbh} shows the distributions of reduced $\chi^2$, $\chi_{\nu}^{2}$, for different $N_{\mathrm{BH}}$.
-If we apply the mass cut introduced in Sect. \ref{sec:comparison}, we can select most of the models with $\chi_{\nu}^{2}$ closer to the expected value near 1, and remove those that are highly inconsistent with the observed profiles.
-The result of our comparison improves with increasing the number of BHs up to $N_{\mathrm{BH}}= 4$, which however exist in only $1\%$ of the cases.
+Fig. \ref{fig:chi_squared_Nbh} shows the distributions of $\chi_{\nu}^{2}$ for different $N_{\mathrm{BH}}$.
+If we apply the mass cut introduced in Sect. \ref{sec:comparison}, we automatically select most of the models with $\chi_{\nu}^{2}$ closer to the expected value near 1, and remove those that are highly inconsistent with the observed profiles.
+The result of our comparison improves with increasing the number of BHs up to $N_{\mathrm{BH}}= 4$, which however applies to only $1\%$ of the cases.
 If we focus on the cases with a large number of good fits ($N_{\mathrm{BH}} \leq 3$), the median value of the reduced chi-squared distributions decrease from $\chi_{\nu}^{2} \approx 3$ to $\chi_{\nu}^{2} \approx 1$ for $N_{\mathrm{BH}}$ increasing from 0 to 3.

-When only models within the mass cut are considered, 98\% of them have $N_{\mathrm{BH}} \leq 3$.
+When only models within the mass cut are considered, they have $N_{\mathrm{BH}} \leq 3$ in 98\% of the cases.
 This is mainly because star clusters that contain a high initial mass fraction in O-type stars (which evolve into BHs) are easily dissolved by the strong stellar winds (\citealp{wang2021}), and result in present-day cluster masses far below the observed one.
 If the initial mass fraction in O-type stars is more than twice as high as that expected from a \cite{kroupa2001} IMF, our models cannot produce clusters in the selected mass range.